tomojitakasu/PocketSDR/README.md

 The frequency of the reference oscillator (TCXO) is 24.000 MHz and ADC sampling frequency can be configured up to 24 MHz.

-PocketSDR contains some utility programs for the RF front-end device to configure the device, capture and dump the digitized IF (inter-frequency) data.
+Pocket SDR contains some utility programs for the RF front-end device to configure the device, capture and dump the digitized IF (inter-frequency) data.
 These supports Windows, Linux and other environments.

-PocketSDR also provides GNSS-SDR APs to show the PSD (power spectrum density) of captured IF data, search the GNSS signals, track these signals and decode navigation data in them.
+Pocket SDR also provides GNSS-SDR APs to show the PSD (power spectrum density) of captured IF data, search the GNSS signals, track these signals and decode navigation data in them.
 The supported GNSS signals are as follows.
 These APs are written in Python by very compact way.
 They are easily modified by users